-- apologising to the victim, - paying compensation and doing work, - curfews and bans from seeing certain friends, and - having to attend school, go to counseling, go to the "Straight Talk" program (where prisoners talk to young people about what prison is like), or see a JPET worker (someone who provides information on accommodation and job skills training)
+- apologising to the victim, - paying compensation and doing work, - curfews and bans from seeing certain friends, and - having to attend school, go to counseling, go to a "Straight Talk" program (where prisoners talk to young people about what prison is like), or see a JPET worker (someone who provides information on accommodation and job skills training)

 Then, we followed up with another open-ended question.
 "You've said some of these things are not punishment, and some of these things are.
-What makes this group of things not types of punishment?"
+What makes this group of things not types of punishment? ....
+What makes these punishment?"